behroozbc/made-project/README.md

 - **Pipline**:

 	- Mapped weather data to flight data by quarter.

 	- Develpoed by Python.

-	- Use kaggle and panda.
+	- Use kaggle and panda packages.

 	- Save the data in CSV file.

 	- Calculated average temperature and price per mile for each quarter.

 - **Analysis Method**:

   - Used Pearson Correlation Coefficient (PCC) to assess the correlation between temperature and ticket price.

 - **Findings**: